The Rev. Bingham Powell

 Father Ted has made many professional contributions at the diocesan and national levels, including long range planning, Ministry in Higher Education, and stewardship.
 He has served as deputy to two general conventions, Dean of the Convocation, and member of Diocesan Council and Standing Committee.
 He is Chaplain of the South Willamette Valley Chapter of the Order of St. Luke.

-Office and Building Manager
+Building and Operations Manager

 Finance and Records Manager